alpersonalwebsite/react/09_packages.md

 Route component takes a path and renders its proper UI.

 Let´s go back to our `<Switch>` example for a moment.
 Through the URI we can get the `animal` that the user is passing (`/animals/:animal`) and execute some operation.
 For example, make a request to x-API to retrieve all the information related to that animal.
-To ilustrate the point, in **App1** I´m, adding...
+To illustrate the point, in **App1** I´m adding...

 ```javascript
 class App1 extends Component {